eastgenomics/eggd_generate_variant_workbook/Readme.md

 `--add_classification_column` (`bool`): Determines if to append empty 'Classification' column to end of each sheet of variants.

-`--sheet_names` (`list`): Names to use for workbook sheets, these MUST be the same number as the number of vcfs passed and in the same order.
-If not given, and if there is 1 vcf passed the sheet will be named `variants`, else if multiple vcfs are passed the name prefix of the vcf will be used.
 `--add_allele_origin_column` (`bool`): Determines if to append empty 'Allele Origin' column to end of each sheet of variants.

 `--add_interpreted_column` (`bool`): Determines if to append empty 'Interpreted' column to end of each sheet of variants.

 `--add_reported_column` (`bool`): Determines if to append empty 'Reported' column to end of each sheet of variants.

+`--sheet_names` (`list`): Names to use for workbook sheets, these MUST be the same number as the number of vcfs passed and in the same order.
+If not given, not filtering and there is 1 vcf passed, the sheet will be named `variants`.
+Else, if not given but VCF filtering is applied, sheet will be named `included` containing variants which pass the filter, with the fitlered out variants being passed to a sheet named `excluded` (NB: The `excluded` sheet can retained or removed via the `keep_filtered` input).
+Else, if multiple vcfs are passed and `merge_vcfs` = `False`, the filename prefix of the vcfs will be used.

 `--additional_sheet_names` (`list`): Names to use for additional file sheets, if specified these MUST be the same number as the number of files passed and in the same order (`-iadditional_files=file1 -iadditional_files=file2 -iadditional_sheet_names='name_1 name_2'`).
 If not given, the first 31 characters of the filename will be used.